-Creative Community Grant applications are now open for 2020.
+Creative Community Grant applications are closed for 2020.

 This program annually awards approximately $10,000 to local artists, arts organizations and groups involved in art or cultural programs.
 The purpose of the grant is to stimulate creative and innovative arts programming.
 Proposed projects can be any artistic discipline or combination of artistic media, and may include public exhibits, performances, publications, and educational activities.

 Applications for the grant are reviewed by a Peer Review Panel comprised of the local arts community.
 Proposals are evaluated on the degree of community involvement and community benefit, artistic merit, creativity and innovation, ability of the applicant to complete the project, potential for growth and development, and the ability to provide matching funds.
 Awards will be no more than $2,500.